Nikhil383/Loan-Recovery-System/README.md

 - View recovery probability with visual indicators
 - Receive recovery assessment and risk factor identification

-> Note: The screenshots above show sample results from the application.
-You'll need to add your own screenshots to the `screenshots` directory after running the application.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.